You know, I could

 halfway presentable, even though it could probably be done fairly

-easily: I mean its not like its hard to make a decent
+easily: I mean it’s not like it’s hard to make a decent

-insert for the jewelcase: all you needs an old National Geographic:
+insert for the jewelcase: all you need’s an old National Geographic:

 but the CD itself, it has got no style, it was born without style,